aA-MERN-Project/studypal/README.md

 ## Features
 * Secure user authentication with password digests
-* Backend retrieval of cafe preferences allow for
-* Profile page prepopulated with user information and cafe preferences
+* Profiles prepopulated with cafe preferences and user information
-* Profile and preferences allow for updates
+* Profile and preferences which allow user updates
 * Yelp cafe data fetched by the Yelp Fusion API
 * Cafe suggestions filtered by cafe preferences and user geolocation
 * Cafe location displayed via the Google Maps API